3Hren/blackhole/doc/manual/core.md

 At last, you can get underlying attribute set's const reference.
 This is need, for example, to iterate over **all** attributes in the record.
-Class `set_view_t` is quite nontrivial itself, this I recommend you to familiarize with it in [attributes]() section of just in [reference]() manual.
+Class `set_view_t` is quite nontrivial itself, thus I recommend you to familiarize with it in [attributes]() section of just in [reference]() manual.

 Library allows log records to be safely copied and moved.